ory/keto-client-java/docs/EnginesApi.md

 # **doOryAccessControlPoliciesAllow**
 > AuthorizationResult doOryAccessControlPoliciesAllow(flavor, body)

-Check if a request is allowed
+Check If a Request is Allowed

 Use this endpoint to check if a request is allowed or not.
 If the request is allowed, a 200 response with &#x60;{\&quot;allowed\&quot;:\&quot;true\&quot;}&#x60; will be sent.
 If the request is denied, a 403 response with &#x60;{\&quot;allowed\&quot;:\&quot;false\&quot;}&#x60; will be sent instead.